PetrJajtner/ManagementPVESolax/README.md

 ### Installation

 The entire application is delivered in source code so that the user/programmer can build the application themselves or adapt it to his/her needs.
-It is necessary to have a web server ready, e.g. Apache and PHP.
+It is necessary to have a web server ready, e.g. Apache (v.
+2.4.59) and PHP (v.
+7.3.31).
 The installation procedure for Apache or PHP is not the subject of this readme.

 We will copy the contents of the `/dist` folder to the root folder of the website.
 Then we will change the permissions of the `/api/data` directory to write and read by Apache or PHP.
-Files with OTE prices, charging, output from the launcher and settings will be written to this directory.
+Files with OTE (OTE = "Operátor trhu s elektřinou"; Electricity Market Operator) prices, charging, output from the launcher and settings will be written to this directory.

 It is also necessary to add repeated script execution, e.g. using cron.
 The following lines must be added to the launcher configuration: